prometheus-operator/prometheus-operator/README.md

 hack/run-external.sh <kubectl cluster name>
 ```

 **The controller collects anonymous usage statistics to help us learning how the software is being used and how we can improve it.
-To disbale collection, run the controller with the flag `-analytics=false`**
+To disbale collection, run the operator with the flag `-analytics=false`**